nosiar/ignore/README.md

 Ignore it
 =========

-A Google Chrome extension that makes you ignore someone at SNUCSE community website.
+A Google Chrome extension that makes you ignore annoying guys(currently hard-coded as [강윤구]) on SNUCSE community website.